 The following timeline is provided to make clear how extensive the discussions have been between the Company and New Mountain Vantage Advisers, L.L.C. ("NMV"), regarding the Company's business and potential candidates to join our Board.
 We believe this illustrates our openness to input from all shareholders and stakeholders as well as the earnestness of our efforts to seek a resolution without incurring the expenses of a proxy contest.
-NMV has filed a proxy statement reflecting that it has nominated two directors in opposition to the two Class I directors who are recommended by our Board for election.
+NMV has nominated three directors in opposition to the two (2) class I directors who are recommended by our Board for election.
 The Board does not endorse the NMV nominees and unanimously recommends you use the WHITE proxy card to vote FOR the election of each of the nominees proposed by the Board.
 The Board also recommends that you do not sign or return any proxy cards sent to you from NMV.